Code Export Options

 Exportbutton on the toolbar.

-- Select “Code” from the main dropdown and choose from any of the code types available on the secondary dropdown, then wait for the URL to be generated.
+- Select “Code” on the left sidebar and choose from any of the code types available on the top dropdown, then wait for the URL to be generated.

 - A toast notification will appear to let you know when your URL is ready.